Austria–Russia relations

-Bilateral relations exist & existed between Austria and Russia and their predecessor states.
-Since October 1955, the Republic of Austria maintains the constitutionally-mandated status of neutrality; the country is a founding member of the Organisation for Economic Co-operation and Development (OEEC).
+Bilateral relations exist and existed between Austria and Russia and their predecessor states.
+Since October 1955, the Republic of Austria maintains the constitutionally-mandated status of neutrality; the country is a founding member of the Organisation for Economic Co-operation and Development (OECD).
 Austria joined the EU in 1995.
 Russia is a permanent member of the United Nations Security Council, a partner of ASEAN, a member of the Shanghai Cooperation Organisation (SCO), the G20, the Asia-Pacific Economic Cooperation (APEC), the Organization for Security and Co-operation in Europe (OSCE), as well as the leading member state of the Commonwealth of Independent States (CIS), the Collective Security Treaty Organization (CSTO), and the Eurasian Economic Union (EEU).
 Both countries are members of the Organization for Security and Co-operation in Europe and the World Trade Organization (WTO).

 History

 Early history

 The lands now part of Austria were once simply a collection of fiefs of the House of Habsburg whose head was also the Holy Roman Emperor from the 15th Century on.
 The history of Austria in international relations during this time period was synonymous with the foreign policy of the Habsburgs.
 Russia was more or less uninterested in European affairs before Peter I (r.
-1682–1725) but there were contacts between the Holy Roman Emperor and the Tsars of Muscovy the most known of all was the Embassy conducted by Herberstein in the 16th Century.
+1682–1725) but there were contacts between the Holy Roman Emperor and the Tsardom of Russia the most known of all was the Embassy conducted by Sigismund von Herberstein in the 16th Century.
 Between these two vast monarchies lay the Polish–Lithuanian Commonwealth and the Ottoman Empire.
 However, as the Habsburgs expanded their domain (often shortened as "Austria" after its central province, the Archduchy of Austria) south and east and Russia south and west, relations between the two monarchies became vital to European security.

-When Peter the Great was proclaimed emperor in 1721, his and his successors' recognition of the imperial title was delayed by the Habsburgs, the other claimant successors of the Roman Empire, until 1742, during the War of Austrian Succession.
+When Peter the Great was proclaimed emperor in 1721, his and his successors' recognition of the imperial title was delayed by the Habsburgs, the other claimant successors of the Roman Empire, until 1742, during the War of the Austrian Succession.
 Russia's entry into European affairs created a recurring alliance between Russia and Austria often directed against the Ottomans and France.
-Russia and Austria were allies during the War of the Polish Succession (1733–1738), the War of the Austrian Succession (1740–1748), the Seven Years' War (1756–1763), and from 1787 to 1791 the monarchies both waged separates wars against the Ottomans (the Austro-Turkish War (1787-1791) and the Russo-Turkish War (1787–1792)).
-Both countries participated in the first and third partition of Poland.
+Russia and Austria were allies during the War of the Polish Succession (1733–1738), the War of the Austrian Succession (1740–1748), the Seven Years' War (1756–1763), and from 1787 to 1791 the monarchies both waged separates wars against the Ottomans (the Austro-Turkish War (1788-1791) and the Russo-Turkish War (1787–1792)).
+Both countries participated in the first and third Partitions of Poland.

-The two countries do not border each other until the second partition of Poland.
+The two countries did not border each other until the Second Partition of Poland.
 The coming of the French Revolution created ideological solidarity between the absolutist monarchies including Russia and Austria, which both fought against France during the French Revolutionary Wars and the Napoleonic Wars.